Enjmateo/distributed_chat_system/documentation.md

 ## Documentation
 ***Disclamer:*** **This documentation is a technical documentation about the messages database.
 It is recommended to refer to the administrator manual for more general documentation (See [report.pdf](rapport.pdf)).**

-### Configuration file
-The configuration data is kept in a configuration file in the same directory as the `.jar` under the name of `.data.json`.
-This file is in JSON format and contains the message database connection information as well as the user's UUID.
-This file can be distributed by the administrator to clients and imported from the program.

 ### Database
 #### Main table
 * Table name: `messages`